 - PEAC H395 (Capstone Seminar in PJHR)

 The concentration may overlap with students’ majors by one or two courses—any course could potentially count toward two programs.
-(For instance, for political science majors with a concentration in PJHR and a focus on questions of sovereignty, POLS 266 could fill requirements in both political science and PJHR.)
+(For instance, for political science majors with a concentration in PJHR and a focus on questions of sovereignty, POLS H266 could fill requirements in both political science and PJHR.)
 Such overlap is a possibility, not a requirement.
 Each student works out a plan of study appropriate to their focus with the concentration director.
 No more than two of the six credits for the concentration may come from institutions outside of the Bi-Co, and all credits from outside of the Bi-Co should be proposed to the director for approval.